benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 IP addresses can be assigned either manually, by entering them physically into a device, or automatically and most commonly by using a DHCP (Dynamic Host Configuration Protocol) server.
 When a device connects to a network, if it has not already been manually assigned an IP address, it sends out a request (DHCP Discover) to see if any DHCP servers are on the network.
 The DHCP server then replies back with an IP address the device could use (DHCP Offer).

+DHCP (Dynamic Host Configuration Protocol) is a network management protocol used to dynamically assign an Internet Protocol (IP) address to any device on a network so it can communicate.

 The OSI model (or Open Systems Interconnection Model) is an essential model used in networking.
 This critical model provides a framework dictating how all networked devices will send, receive and interpret data.

 ![OSI Model](/Images/OSI-Model1.png)